minseok127/atomsnap/README.md

 # ATOMSNAP

-This library is a wait-free, and lock-free concurrency primitive for managing shared object with multiple versions.
+This library is a wait-free and lock-free concurrency primitive for managing shared objects with multiple versions.
 It allows multiple readers and writers to access a shared pointer simultaneously without blocking, ensuring system-wide progress and low latency.

 ### Key Features